TelepathicGrunt/Bumblezone/README.md

 &nbsp;

--You can feed bees with Sticky Honey Wand or Honey Soup and can calm angered bees.
+-You can feed bees with Sticky Honey Wand, Honey Apple, or Honey Bread and can calm angered bees.

 &nbsp;

--Using a Bottle of Bee item on a Empty Honeycomb Brood Block will revive the block into a stage 1 Honeycomb Brood Block.
+-Using a Bottle of Bee item on an Empty Honeycomb Brood Block will revive the block into a stage 1 Honeycomb Brood Block.
 This can be done by hand or by a Dispenser facing the block.

 &nbsp;